 In this hands-on session you'll pick up tips and discover tools to help you keep your horses happy and healthy on the farm, at horse shows, and on the trails!
-No open-toed shoes will be allowed.
+Be prepared to work around horses - no open-toed shoes will be allowed).
 Age 11 and up.